Sexual objectification: Female self-objectification

 Waitresses of Tilted Kilt Pub & Eatery restaurant in uniform.
 Tilted Kilt has skimpily dressed waitresses, and is thus an example of a breastaurant.

 Ariel Levy contends that Western women who exploit their sexuality by, for example, wearing revealing clothing and engaging in lewd behavior, engage in female self-objectification, meaning they objectify themselves.
-While some women see such behaviour as a form of empowerment, Levy contends that it has led to greater emphasis on a physical criterion or sexualization for women's perceived self-worth, which Levy calls "raunch culture".
+While some women see such behavior as a form of empowerment, Levy contends that it has led to greater emphasis on a physical criterion or sexualization for women's perceived self-worth, which Levy calls "raunch culture".

 Levy discusses this phenomenon in Female Chauvinist Pigs: Women and the Rise of Raunch Culture.
 Levy followed the camera crew from the Girls Gone Wild video series, and argues that contemporary America's sexualized culture not only objectifies women, it encourages women to objectify themselves.
 In today's culture, Levy writes, the idea of a woman participating in a wet T-shirt contest or being comfortable watching explicit pornography has become a symbol of feminist strength.

+Jordan Peterson has asked why women need to wear make-up or high-heels in the workplace, that a double standard exists for sexual harassment and women who self-objectify themselves in society.

 Social media has made a major impact on the self-objectification of women.
 Through social media, women self-objectify by posting provocative images they know will be objectified by their viewers as a form of seeking validation of posting images that fits the mold of society.